MARTIN™ - The Journal of Acoustic Guitars

 The official printed publication of Martin Guitar

 MARTIN™ - The Journal of Acoustic Guitars is published by C.F.
 Martin & Co. in January and July of each year.
-January issues are available in print and PDF formats.
-July issues are available as PDFs only.
+January issues are available in print and digital formats.
+July issues are available as digital editions only.

 MARTIN™ - The Journal of Acoustic Guitars is written exclusively for acoustic guitar enthusiasts, players, dealers, owners and potential buyers.
 It includes new product announcements, special edition instruments, developments in the string making area, company news, technical information, and more.

-New issues can be downloaded as a PDF from Martin's website (requires Adobe Acrobat).
-In January, the latest print issue can be picked up for free at your local authorized Martin dealer while supplies last.
+New issues can be accessed in digital format from Martin's website.
+In February, the latest print issue can be picked up for free at your local authorized Martin dealer while supplies last.